ErikJSchmidt/xAI-Proj-M/custom_cnn/ReadMe.md

 #### Effect
 - After changing last layer, still no learning
-- Plain18Layer, the model improves on the baseline acc and learns throught the 20 epochs we tried
+- Plain18Layer, the model improves on the baseline acc and learns through the 20 epochs we tried

 #### Deprecated